 '''

-avgnrr[overlapMatrix > 0.05] <- NA
+gennrr[overlapMatrix > 0.05] <- NA

 '''

-By considering some cutoff on the average non-rejection rate we could directly obtain an estimated q-order partial correlation graph, or qp-graph, denoted by $\hat{G}^{(q)}$ and which would constitute an approximation to the underlying undirected graph G. However, following the model-based strategy proposed in (Castelo and Roverato, 2006), we will first examine the maximum clique size, denoted by w(G) and also known as the clique number of G, of the possible resulting graphs as function of different cutoffs applied to the average non-rejection rate.
-This can be done by using the function qpClique() whose result is displayed in Figure 7 maximum clique size as function of threshold
+By considering some cutoff on the generalized non-rejection rate we could directly obtain an estimated q-order partial correlation graph, or qp-graph, denoted by $\hat{G}^{(q)}$ and which would constitute an approximation to the underlying undirected graph G. However, following the model-based strategy proposed in (Castelo and Roverato, 2006), we will first examine the maximum boundary size, denoted by bd(G), of the possible resulting graphs as function of different cutoffs applied to the non-rejection rates.
+This can be done by using the function qpBoundary() whose result is displayed in Figure 6